Who Should Audition?

 Two works (one lyrical and one technical) of contrasting style periods from the standard repertoire, including movements of sonatas or concerti, solo pieces and longer etudes.
 Memorization is not required.

-Performance in two of the following areas is required: snare drum (rudiments and a prepared solo or etude); timpani; marimba (two solos in contrasting styles).
+Performance in two of the following areas is required: snare drum (rudiments and a prepared solo or etude); timpani; marimba.
 Percussionists should provide their own sticks and mallets.
 Memorization is not required.

 A student auditioning as a Music Therapy major must complete TWO individual auditions: